 Ayrshire castle was constructed as a wedding gift for Princess Mary (the eldest daughter of James II of Scotland upon her marriage to Thomas Boyd the Earl of Arran).
 Six hundred years later, it’s available for rent as Scotland’s most luxurious and exclusive holiday home!

 The Gatehouse is one of the most romantic and historically significant gatehouses in the country, often compared to the Tower at Sissinghurst Castle in Kent (where Vita Sackville-West created her library and wrote many of her books).
-Prince Rupert, nephew of Charles I and commander of the royalist troops, stayed in the Gatehouse during the Civil War and the panelled bedroom he slept in is named after him.
+Prince Rupert, the nephew of Charles I and commander of the royalist troops, stayed in the Gatehouse during the Civil War and the panelled bedroom he slept in is named after him.

 Rich in history, originally built in 1560 and subsequently partially destroyed in 1640 by the Duke of Argyll, the Fortalice has been painstakingly and sympathetically rebuilt and renovated to modern comforts by its current owner.
 Set over five floors there are 6 bedrooms sleeping 12 comfortably boasting luxurious comfort without compromising on its original character.